Pair jailed for trying to smuggle £1.75 million of cocaine into Heathrow

 Unbeknown to them, Colombian authorities had intercepted the drugs, replaced them with wooden blocks before the plane took off and alerted the UK’s National Crime Agency.

-The pair had arranged to leave the stash, hidden in two bags, in airport toilets after touching down in the UK, Isleworth Crown Court was told on Monday.
+The pair were arrested after being seen entering the airport toilets with two bags and leaving without them after stepping off their flight from Bogota, Isleworth Crown Court heard.

-Parts of the handover were planned through the encrypted messaging platform EncroChat, on which they were instructed to pose as a couple by dressing in specific clothing for identification purposes and holding hands on arrival.
+Parts of the planned handover had been organised through the encrypted messaging platform EncroChat, on which they were instructed to dress in specific clothing and pose as a couple by holding hands on arrival for identification purposes.

-When the pair arrived in the UK, they were seen following a third person into the toilets with their bags and exiting without them, the court was told.
+Phones belonging to Waldron were seized after she was detained, with one containing a message from November 9 reading: “Hey Jess, it’s D, got something real nice for you and Mike.”

-Williams and Waldron were arrested by Border Force and pleaded guilty to being concerned with the fraudulent evasion of a prohibition on the importation of a class A drug two days later.
+Waldron and Williams both pleaded guilty to being concerned in the fraudulent evasion of a prohibition on the importation of a class A drug two days after their arrest.

 Prosecutor John Ojakovoh said: “The defendants were two couriers who were recruited into and played their part in a criminal enterprise to import 22 kilograms of cocaine into the United Kingdom from Colombia.